Many games (especially RPGs

 - There's also the Bottle rockets from EarthBound, which do about 120 HP of damage.

 - Pokémon has a variety of moves that inflict a fixed amount of damage regardless of attack/defense powers or Elemental Rock-Paper-Scissors.

-- "Sonicboom" inflicts a fixed 20 points of damage (on anything but Ghosts, who are immune to Normal-type attacks), while "Dragon Rage" inflicts a fixed 40 points of damage on absolutely anything.
+- "Sonicboom" inflicts a fixed 20 points of damage (on anything but Ghosts, who are immune to Normal-type attacks), while "Dragon Rage" inflicts a fixed 40 points of damage on anything but Fairies.

 - "Night Shade" and "Seismic Toss" inflict a fixed amount of damage equal to the user's Level, although Normal types are immune to Night Shade and Ghosts are immune to Seismic Toss.

 - "Psywave" is a strange one: It inflicts a randomly selected amount of damage ranging from 50% to 150% of the user's level, regardless of all other factors, against anything but Dark types who are immune to its element.

 - "Super Fang" is a Percent Damage Attack.

 - "Pain Split" divides the user's and opponent's HP equally between them, thus functioning as a Life Drain for whichever Pokemon has the lower HP (hopefully the user).

 - "Endeavor" reduces the opponent's HP to the same amount as the user (and has no effect if the user has more HP).